Richard Bleier: 2022

-Boston Red Sox (2023–present)
+Boston Red Sox (2023)

-The Marlins traded Bleier to the Boston Red Sox in exchange for pitcher Matt Barnes on January 30, 2023.
+On January 30, 2023, the Marlins traded Bleier to the Boston Red Sox in exchange for former All-Star closing pitcher Matt Barnes.
+Bleier opened the season as a member of Boston's bullpen, until being placed on the injured list on May 22 due to left shoulder inflammation.
+He returned to the team two months later, on July 17.
+Bleier's struggles continued, and he was designated for assignment on August 7.
+On August 9, the Red Sox announced that Bleier had been released after clearing waivers.
+Red Sox manager Alex Cora said: "It just didn’t work out....
+Lately, it’s been bad luck — a lot of ground balls getting through (the infield).
+He was banged up, he was hurt."
+In 27 games with the Red Sox, Bleier was 1–0 after pitching 30 2/3 innings while striking out 16 and posting a 5.28 ERA, with a 3.8% walk rate and a 55.2% ground ball rate.
+Career-wise, Bleier had a 3.27 ERA in 330.1 innings, a 3.9% walk rate, and a 60.9% ground ball rate.

+Chicago Cubs (2023)

+On August 17, 2023, Bleier signed a minor league contract with the Chicago Cubs organization.
+Bleier posted a 6.35 ERA in 5 appearances for the Triple–A Iowa Cubs before he was released by Chicago on August 30.

+Washington Nationals (2024)

+On February 1, 2024, Bleier signed a minor league contract with the Washington Nationals.
+In 15 games for the Triple–A Rochester Red Wings, he logged a 4.32 ERA with 10 strikeouts across 16 2/3 innings pitched.
+On May 14, Bleier opted out of his contract and became a free agent.

+He announced his retirement on his Instagram on February 11, 2025.

 Team Israel; World Baseball Classic

 2012

 In 2012, Bleier, by virtue of his Jewish heritage, played for the Israel national baseball team in the qualifying rounds of the 2013 World Baseball Classic.
 He pitched one scoreless inning, over the course of two appearances.
 After not pitching in the first game, Bleier got the only batter he faced in the second game, and was credited with a hold.
 During the third and final game, Bleier recorded two outs while walking two, and was again credited with a hold.

 Bleier turned down Israel's offer to once again play for Israel at the World Baseball Classic main tournament, because he was trying to win a job in spring training in the Orioles' bullpen.
 He said: "It was really appealing to me to do it again.
 I wanted to represent Israel in the Classic.
 But I feel like I have such a small window at this point in my career.
 I didn't get to the big leagues until I was 29.
 I felt I should do whatever I could to get as much big league time as I can with what little time I have left."